giuliabeatriz/giuliabeatriz/README.md

 - 👋 Hi, I’m @giuliabeatriz
-- 👀 I’m interested in estudar
+- 👀 I’m interested in study
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning ?
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...